devaniljr/events_rails/README.md

-# README
+# EVENT RAILS

-This is a simple app to learn Ruby on Rails.
-It's stiil in construction while I learn.
+> This was a course created during Pragmatic Studio training.
+The objective was to learn the main concepts of Ruby on Rails by creating an event logging application.